 The first two weeks of classes in September started very slowly and really didn’t even exist at Pong-Tamale Senior High School.
 By October, and week three of classes, the students finally started to fill the classrooms and the teachers picked up where they left off on the syllabus the previous term.
 Still without a teaching schedule of my own, I spent the third week wandering into and out of the classrooms of Agriculture, Science, and General Arts students to introduce myself and 4-H, and also to get comfortable communicating and interacting with the students.

 Since brain teasers are a good way to encourage communication and interaction, I thought engaging the students with my all time favorite would be appropriate.
 On the chalk board in front of class I wrote the problem: Three cannibals and three anthropologists have to cross a river.
 The boat they have is only big enough for two people.
 The cannibals will do as requested, even if they are on the other side of the river, with one exception.
 If at any point in time there are more cannibals on one side of the river than anthropologists, the cannibals will eat them.
-What plan can 1456646_1099810023380075_7001180586883295397_nthe anthropologists use for crossing the river so they don’t get eaten?
+What plan can the anthropologists use for crossing the river so they don’t get eaten?

 After writing the problem on the board, I explained to the the students who an anthropologist is and changed the term cannibal to carnivore to clear up the students’ confusion with the unfamiliar term.
 To help the students organize themselves to solve the problem, I had them split into groups of six and diagram the problem on paper.
 The concept of forming and working in groups seemed to be the greatest challenge.
 A huddle or group circle naturally seems like a good setup for group discussion.
 However, forming a huddle to communicate is not as common in football (soccer) as it is in American football, and may be a reason it’s as foreign of an idea to the students as American football.